gnames/gnparser/README.md

 # to parse files using pipes
 cat names.txt | gnparser -f simple -j 200 > names_parsed.txt

-# to clean names from html tags and entities first, then parse
+# to clean names from html tags and entities first (no parsing
+# or other changes), then parse
 cat names.txt | gnparser -c | sed "s/.*|//" | gnparser > names_parsed.txt
 ```